 • Reading comprehension questions: Beginning in Stage 3, each reading passage is followed by comprehension questions.
 These questions are based on Bloom’s Taxonomy and allow teachers to target specific higher order thinking skills for each student.

 • Inclusion of vocabulary development: During professional development, teachers learn how to select vocabulary items from the word lists and reading passages in order to encourage vocabulary expansion.
+Beginning as early as Stage 1, students will be taught morphemic elements necessary for word meaning, spelling and comprehension.

 • “Less is more” in terms of materials: Teachers are not overwhelmed by extensive materials and find implementation of the program simple.
+After learning how to plan a lesson, all materials support instruction leaving nothing for teachers to create or gather for their lessons.

 • Flexibility in lesson planning: Teachers learn the SLANT lesson plan format and, through hands-on coaching, learn how to adapt the lesson to the unique needs of their students.